menu

 Occupations and Workforce

-When you are in Wappapello, you'll notice that it is more blue-collar than most other communities in America.
-42.89% of Wappapello’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Wappapello is a blue-collar town, with 42.89% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Wappapello is a town of service providers, sales and office workers, and transportation and shipping workers.
 There are especially a lot of people living in Wappapello who work in sales jobs (9.79%), office and administrative support (8.88%), and personal care services (6.26%).

 Setting & Lifestyle